espressif/esp-dev-kits/docs/en/esp32s2/esp32-s2-hmi-devkit-1/user_guide.rst

 To facilitate your quick evaluation of all examples, please follow these steps to set up the board:

 1. Insert microSD card into the connector.
 Please make sure all the important data is backed up, as the microSD card may be formatted if its partition format is not FAT.
-2. If you need to evaluate the audio playback function, please connect the speaker pad near the USB port on the bottom of the board to the supplied speaker, or to another speaker with similar size (8 Ohm, 2 W).
+2. If you need to evaluate the audio playback function, please connect the speaker pad near the USB port on the bottom of the board to the supplied speaker, or to another speaker with a similar size (8 Ohm, 2 W).

 Software Setup